ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 If the game does not progress past the Presented By Sega screen, try upgrading your version of Dolphin Emulator (download [here](https://dolphin-emu.org/download/)).
 Using at least the latest beta is recommended.

-If you still can't figure it out, feel free to message me on Discord (`ComplexPlane#3111`) or email (`complexplanegames@gmail.com`), or file a GitHub issue.
+If you still can't figure it out, feel free to message me on Discord (`complexplane`) or email (`complexplanegames@gmail.com`), or file a GitHub issue.